steveruizok/framer-icon/readme.md

 ## Installation
-Download and place **icon.coffee** in your Framer project's modules folder.
+Download and place **Icon.coffee** in your Framer project's modules folder.

 Next, at the top of your project's code, type: